Architect Janel LeGard Relishes Designing Buildings, Building Careers

 Get to know the longtime Haskell team member, who says she was 'born to be an architect' and who shares her talent and inspiration as a mentor.

-Janel LeGard remembers her first taste of architecture.
-As a ninth-grader at Chicago Vocational High School, LeGard was naturally curious, building a childhood full of “Legos, drawing, coloring, just anything artistic” into a path where high school drafting classes were instrumental in finding a career path.
+As a ninth grader at Chicago Vocational High School, LeGard was naturally curious, building a childhood full of “Legos, drawing, coloring, just anything artistic” into a career path, with high school drafting classes instrumental in finding it.

-Arburtha mentored LeGard and realized that his alma mater, a private Historically Black College and University, and its acclaimed Architecture program, would be a good fit.
-So, at age 17, LeGard left Chicago for the American South, and the world of architecture has been part of her life for the past three decades.
+Arburtha mentored LeGard and believed his alma mater, a private Historically Black College and University with an acclaimed Architecture program, would be a good fit.
+So, at age 17, LeGard left Chicago for the American South, and architecture has been part of her life for the past three decades.

-LeGard is the Senior Design Manager for Haskell's Private Facilities Architecture and Engineering (AE) Group and a 25-year employee of the company.
+Recently honored as one of the Jacksonville Business Journal’s 2026 Women of Influence, LeGard is the Senior Design Manager for Haskell’s Private Facilities Architecture and Engineering (AE) Group.
 She started working at Haskell immediately out of college, first at Tuskegee, where she graduated with a bachelor’s in Architecture, and then at Auburn, where she earned a Master of Building Construction degree.

 “Janel is an excellent communicator, and that’s vital in the role she holds,” said Peter Skirbst, Haskell’s Vice President of Integrated Design for Private Facilities AE.
 “Leading a design team, interfacing with the construction team and also with the client requires an ability to transition from one situation to another very quickly.”